pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

 - `group` categorises the goal: `required`, `optional`, or `status-effect`.
 - `activate when …` is optional; when omitted, the goal is active from the start.
 Conditions accept `has flag`, `missing flag`, `has item`, `reached room`, `goal complete <other_goal>`, `flag in progress`, and `flag complete`.
 - `complete when …` is required and uses the same condition vocabulary.
+- `fail when …` is optional and uses the same condition set to model failure states.

 Goals compile into `goals.toml`, matching the engine schema for in-game goal tracking.